 - when contacted by a public safety official or senior staff where there is a clear health/safety issue that needs immediate attention.
 Relevant data can be released to the requestor ("Petitioner") immediately as the situation warrants.

-- when there is a suspected or alleged violation of law or institutional policy; relevant data should be released to the authoritative department responsible for adjudicating the infringement (HR for a staff/faculty violation, student affairs office for a student violation, and campus safety and security for a stolen device or other similar situation).
+- when there is a suspected or alleged violation of law or institutional policy; relevant data should be released to the authoritative department responsible for adjudicating the infringement (HR for a staff/faculty violation, student affairs office for a student violation, and Campus Safety and Wellbeing for a stolen device or other similar situation).